 On this page, you’ll see that Duplicator automatically assigned your backup a name.
 However, you can change this if you’d like:

 Next, choose a storage location.
-Here are all of the different cloud storage integration options available:
+Here are all of the different storage integration options available:

 If you already connected your third-party storage location, you’ll see it listed under Storage.
 Alternatively, hit Add Storage to connect a new one:

 After this, expand the Archive section.
 You’ll see options to back up different site data: